lucaslouca/compare-sheets/README.md

 If that is not the case for a person, we have an inconsistency between the two sheets.

 This Java application finds and prints out the persons that are common in both sheets and have such inconsistencies.
-The application excludes weekends and holidays (load into the application as .xml) in its consistency check.
+The application excludes weekends and holidays (loaded into the application as .xml) in its consistency check.

 ###How to Import into Eclipse
 * **File** -> **Import...** -> **Existing Maven Projects**